todiane/poster-palace/TESTING.md

 ## Automated Testing

+I had originally set up a number of tests (as you can see from my commits) but wasn't sure if they were correct so deleted them.
+Tests have been written, and added to the tests folder, for models, views, and urls.

+<details>

 I have set up the database in the settings file so that I can change from the production database to the development database (DEVELOPMENT_DB) during testing.
-The production database contains all the products and users.
 The development database is free of products/users and so can be used to test as if the project is just beginning.

-<details>

-I had originally set up a number of tests (as you can see from my commits) but wasn't sure if they were correct so deleted them.

-Tests were written, and added to the tests folder, for models, views, urls and the registration process.
 The Django built-in unit testing framework was used to test the applications functionality.

 In order to run the tests, I ran the following command: